All In The Tint: The Benefits of Tinted Windows

 The Many Types of Tint

 Let’s start with the solar control film.
-It is a thin, polyester-based film, usually scratch resistant.
+It is a thin, polyester-based film, usually scratch-resistant.
 Some can be made out of several layers.
 The film is attached with adhesive to the interior of a window.
 One type of solar control tint blocks and absorbs its rays.

 Some tinted windows are “shatter-resistant.”
 This type of film holds the glass together if smashed, protecting the interior from glass pieces and acting as a barrier.

 Another type of tint reflects the sun’s rays.
 This film can have ceramic or metal embedded in the polyester.
-It is called reflective tint.
+It is called a reflective tint.

 Tinted Benefits

-The sun has an effect on everything it touches; couches, curtains, photos and even floors.
+The sun has an effect on everything it touches; couches, curtains, photos, and even floors.
 Ultraviolet light is the cause of these effects.
-With tinted windows, with an ultraviolet-ray-film, 99% of the rays would be blocked.
+With tinted windows, with an ultraviolet-ray film, 99% of the rays would be blocked.
 This film would prevent any fading on your possessions.
 It will also prevent sunburns and other skin damage.

 Keeping the Tint Clean